ninezerozeronine/chip-computer/sphinx_docs/language/assembly.rst

 COPY
 ^^^^

-The ``COPY`` command copies the value from a source module to a destination module.
+The ``COPY`` operation copies the value from a source module to a destination module.
 This overwrites the current value of the destination register.
 It requires a single machine code byte in program memory.